 - Check for spammy content – Familiarize yourself with Google guidelines and clean up your site so you aren’t slammed at the next update.
 Polish your content, tag all advertising links “no follow”, and make sure there are no lingering “tricks” like keyword stuffing.
 Evaluate how much advertising you’re doing as well, especially banners.

 - Remove, replace or add blog plug-ins – If you are no longer using a blog plug-in, unplug it.
 Deactivating plug-ins will speed up your site load time and make it much easier to trouble-shoot incompatibility issues.
 Seek out the latest in plug-ins, avoiding those that don’t add function.
 Select plug-ins that will truly benefit your site.
-If it’s time to kick it up a notch, check out our posts WordPress Blog Plugins That Pay for Themselves (Many Times Over) and Bring Visitors Back with WordPress Community Plugins.

 - Be social-friendly – There are tons of ways to make it easy for visitors to share your content on social media.
 For starters, make sure you include social sharing links on every page.
 Also include attractive images and use social sharing tools like SumoMe’s Image Sharer or Click to Tweet.